Garlic-Team/gcommands/guide/guide/questions/alwaysobtain.md

 `alwaysObtain` only affects message commands.
 :::

 The `alwaysObtain` option does a simple thing.
-Arguments in the first message iniating the command do not count.
+Arguments in the first message initiating the command do not count.

 This example is to showcase in which cases `alwaysObtain` would be useful: